cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_mboxlist.rst

     When performing a dump, remove the mailboxes dumped from the mailbox list (mostly useful when specified with **-p**).

+.. option:: -y

+    When performing a dump, also list intermediary mailboxes which would be hidden from IMAP.

 .. option:: -p partition